-Interfaith Community Partners is a non-profit organization that works together with volunteers to provide rides to older adults and individuals with disabilities in the Lyons, Proviso, and Riverside Townships.
+Interfaith Community Partners is a non-profit organization that works together with volunteers to provide rides to older adults to doctor appointments, the grocery store, hair appointments, church, etc.

-Over 100 volunteers provide escorted transportation to medical appointments, therapies, and life-enhancing errands such as the grocery store, bank, and church.
-We also take our clients with disabilities to their places of employment.
+Over 115 volunteers provide escorted transportation to medical appointments, therapies, and life-enhancing errands such as the grocery store, bank, and church.
 There is no cost to our clients, and we rely solely on private donations, grants, special events, and church support for funding.
 And we need you!
 Please consider becoming a Volunteer driver — we will work around your busy life.
 Contact us at 708-354-9328 for an information packet, visit our website, and like us on Facebook.

 Petal Pusher volunteers needed!
 They are looking for volunteers to arrange donated flowers and deliver them to our older adult clients on the first Thursday of the month.
 Call the office (708-354-9328) for info or to volunteer!

-Attention Moms with kids!
-Are you looking to volunteer in the community over the summer with your children?
+Attention: Parents!
+Are you looking to volunteer in the community over the summer or during the school year with your children?
 Interfaith Community Partners has opportunities to deliver flowers to our older adult clients, take an older adult grocery shopping, or just visit with them for a half hour or so.
 Call our office at 708-354-9328 for details!

 Did you know that as many as 1 in 3 women and 1 in 5 men will experience domestic violence in their lifetimes?
 You can help!
 Attend our 40-hour training on domestic violence crisis intervention.
 Volunteers learn to assist with our 24-hour hotline, provide crisis intervention, provide presentations to our children’s group, and/or assist with day-to-day tasks at our domestic violence shelter Constance Morris House.